Insality/panthera/docs_editor/getting_started.md

 1. Select the animation in the Animations panel.
 2. Change the duration in the Properties panel.

+If animation time is decreasing and some timeline keys should be affected, the all timeline keys will be resized to fit the new animation duration.

 ## Create a Tween Key